Skip to main content

 • Public Review of EOR Guidelines

-• The draft EOR guidelines were released for public review and comment on October 24, 2024, with the comment period closing on November 25, 2024.
+• Draft Extend Orchard Replacement (EOR) Guidelines were developed and released for public review and comment on October 24, 2024, with the comment period closing on November 25, 2024.

 Webinar Recording and PowerPoints